tabs-not-spaces/powers-hell-blog/_posts/2021-08-15-authenticate-to-graph-directly-from-powerbi.md

 FANCY!!

-Looking at the *code behind* that this invoked function creates show's us how simple things are now that we have abstracted out the process into two unique functions..
+Looking at the *code behind* that this invoked function generates shows us how simple things are now that we have abstracted out the process into two unique functions..

 ```R
 let